astronomer/astro-docs/ac/v1.10.10/01_get-started/01_local.md

 ### Via Python Wheel

 We also distribute Astronomer Certified as a python wheel available on PyPi.
-This distribution can be run locally via the same mechanisms used to run the open-source Airflow package.
+This distribution can be run locally via the same mechanisms used to run the open source Airflow package.

 1. Run `export AIRFLOW_HOME=~/airflow` to give Astronomer Certified Airflow a home root directory on your machine.
 2. Run the following command to get the latest version of the distribution on your machine: